Denjaa/jobs-scrape/README.md

 # Project to scrape jobs

-The main idea of this project is to scrape jobs that are publically available to people on www.irishjobs.ie

-The code focuses on creating a database that will store the raw data and go to site and scrape overall data available when searching for position.
-More advanced person can easily modify code and scrape more data.

-The database that is stores contains all jobs available that I can apply for today (middle of January 2021)
+I am currently looking for new opportunities as a result of restructuring changes at my current employer.
+I am skilled in Python, data engineering, SQL, Machine Learning and AI and data analytics.

+I am sharing a code that goes into one of the Irish job advertising websites and scrapes the data for the positions that are being advertised.
+The code is built this way that ones it is activated it will check for database and if it does not exist it will create one to store the data.
+Otherwise, it will add more data to existing database.
+Code is taking in arguments from user for location and position user is looking for.
+All locations codes can be found in help function.

+More advanced technical people can easily modify class with code to scrape more additional data if needed.
+Furthermore, they are add alert that will show them if new position is available so they would be first person to apply for that position.

+Trick: if you leave arguments as " " it will scrape all positions available for all locations.